Redington Group: Redington India

 The organization officially started its operation in the year 1993 as R. Srinivasan co-founded Redington in the same year, whereas it was incorporated back in the year 1961 with its primary focus on functioning as the distributor of IT products.
 With the group's commencement of operation from 1993, the organization gradually started to operate in Middle East and Africa & other South Asian countries.
 The area of operation was expanded of logistic supply chain management system and broader IT and Telecom Products.
 Initially the company started to act as the distributor of IT products from Epson, Tripp Lite, Samsung etc. in India.
 In 1995, the company started to distribute Compaq and Philips products in India.
 Gradually in subsequent years Redington India started to distribute hardware and software products from Intel and Microsoft.
 It entered into a tie-up with IBM App Connect Enterprise and Canon in the year 1998.
 From 2002, the company started its operation in Call Centre segment.
 In 2007, Redington India started to distribute the Apple products.
 In 2008 Redington India became the distributor of Adobe products.

 In 2008, Investcorp bought 26% stake of Redington International which they later sold in 2012 Redington India via its Gulf Opportunity Fund.
 In 2019, Redington has acquired 90% stake in Auroma Logistics.
 In September 2021, Arena Bilgisayar, the Turkish arm and subsidiary of Redington India acquired Brightstar Telekomünikasyon at $35 million.

+In August 2023, Rajiv Srivastava resigned as the Managing Director of Redington citing personal reasons.